willyspinner/portfolio/README.md

 ## machine learning

-I am relatively proficient in using Keras with python to prototype applications powered by neural networks, having built a prototype LSTM networks in Gojek, to analyze the sentiment of comments for customer service and Textpert, where I made a POC audio NN to classify depression.
+I am proficient in using Keras with python to prototype applications powered by neural networks, having built a prototype LSTM networks in Gojek, to analyze the sentiment of comments for customer service and Textpert, where I made a POC audio NN to classify depression.

-I am comfortable in using Keras and TFLearn (tensorflow) to use models of Linear Regression, Classification, NNs, RNNs, LSTMs and word2vec.
+I am comfortable in using Keras, Tneosrflow, and TFLearn (tensorflow) to use models of Linear Regression, Classification, NNs, RNNs, LSTMs and word2vec.

-## data engineering

-I am able to create pipelines for processing data in python having gained experience in processing raw audio files to trainable datasets in textpert.

  ## general languages